-Jesse originally from Albuquerque, moved to Portland through his career in music.
-He started the food cart “Nuevo Mexico” in 2009.
-Jesse grew up working at his family’s food stand, as they traveled to the various fiestas around New Mexico.
-With Nuevo Mexico he was able to dust off the family recipe book, and use them to introduce some spice to a new community.
+Jesse, originally from Albuquerque, moved to Portland for his career in music.
+He started the food cart Nuevo Mexico in 2009.
+Jesse grew up working at his family’s food stand as they traveled to the various fiestas around New Mexico.
+With Nuevo Mexico, he was able to dust off the family recipe book to introduce some spice to a new community.

-Marshall moved from Santa Fe to Portland in 2008 to attend the Pacific Northwest College of Art, he graduated in 2013.
-Like most New Mexican’s who move away, what he missed most was green chile and the only person who had it in town was Jesse Sandoval.
-Marshall petitioned to be a part of Nuevo Mexico, sharing the 'The Love' of green chile and satisfying his breakfast burrito cravings.
+Marshall moved from Santa Fe to Portland in 2008 to attend the Pacific Northwest College of Art.
+He graduated in 2013.
+Like most New Mexicans who move away, what he missed most was green chile.
+The only person who had it in town was Jesse Sandoval.
+Marshall petitioned to be a part of Nuevo Mexico to share the love of green chile and satisfy his breakfast burrito cravings.

 "We're growing to fill the gap in quality and accessibility of New Mexico chile.
 We plan on revolutionizing the chile market, while keeping New Mexico tradition and pride at the forefront of our innovation."

-Now Los Roast has expanded it's network of family farms and shipped branded boxes of fresh chile directly from the fields in Dona Ana and Luna counties to wholesalers in the Northwest.
+Now Los Roast has expanded its network of family farms and shipped branded boxes of fresh chile directly from the fields in Dona Ana and Luna counties to wholesalers in the Northwest.
 A major ramp up in seasonal production was accomplished through a Community Sourced Capital loan, which funded a commercial kitchen to process chile and further grow the product line.
 Los Roast is also in the process of patenting custom designed chile roasters, which are safer, more efficient, and easier to operate in an effort to bring seasonal chile roasting to grocers throughout the country.